-So, all said and done, a house that meets the 1% rule will make roughly 6% cash flow and 3% appreciation, for a total of 9%.
+So, all said and done, a rental property that meets the 1% rule will make roughly 6% cash flow and 3% appreciation, for a total of 9%.
 This puts it on par with what the S&P 500 will supposedly earn you historically.

 So up until now, we’ve used the 1% and 50% rule, which are so easy, you can do it in your head.

 But when you are about to actually buy an investment property, it is worth it to break out and dust off that calculator, do the more complicated math, and calculate your estimated capitalization rate or cap rate.

 The cap rate is your return on investment (ROI) as if you were doing a cash real estate deal.
 I know many of you will not be able to do a cash deal, but I recommend you calculate your investment this way first.

-Evaluate each house as if it were a cash deal.
+Evaluate each rental property as if it were a cash deal.
 That way you can separate the quality of the house investment from the quality of the loan you are getting.